HaunGO/bug-ipsum/README.md

 # 🐛 BugIpsum.com

 A buggy little placeholder image service featuring my own custom photography of bugs.
-Perfect for developers, designers, and anyone who needs unique placeholder images with a mandibles!
+Perfect for developers, designers, and anyone who wants a quick placeholder image with mandibles!

 All images are my own original photos, mostly also available on my Flickr account: https://www.flickr.com/photos/haungo/